Xavier1500/rich-9-summer-1/webdev/week 1/quickmath.py/et.md/et.md

 Declaring a variable means telling the program (compiler or interpreter) that a variable exists, giving it a name, and (in statically typed languages) specifying its type.

 5. What does it mean to assign a variable?
-It changes the program’s state—every assignment updates the memory associated with that variable
+It changes the program’s state—every assignment updates the memory associated with that variablehkhjk